ShahzainAhmed/Node-Express-NotesApp/README.md

 ## Initializing MongoDB with Mongoose

+Create MongoDB database and Cluster by going to its website, and create the user in Database Access, and create 0.0.0.0/0 IP in Network Access to access the IP from anywhere.

-First in your terminal write this command to install mongoose
+First, in your terminal write this command to install the mongoose package
 ```
 npm install mongoose
 ```
-Then to connect MongoDB database with mongoose, check the code below
+Then, to connect MongoDB database with mongoose, check the code below
 ```
-// You can create your Express Server using these 3 Steps

 // Step 1 - Initialization
 const express = require('express'); // instance of express object
 const app = express(); // server has been created inside app